 At Breckenbrough we provide our students with a broad range of subjects and opportunities that will broaden their horizons whilst providing the next stepping stones to University life, further education or the world of work.

-Our post 16 provision has grown from strength to strength over recent years and due to the hard work of the staff as well as our aspirations, our students and their families now believe that anything is possible.
+Our post 16 provision has grown from strength to strength over recent years and our Careers Lead, Sally Leck works hard to source the most appropriate courses at the best universities for our students.
+It is due to the hard work of the staff as well as our aspirations, our students and their families now believe that anything is possible.

 The list of universities that our students went on to study at is: